waml-lang/waml/README.md

       value: Ugandan knuckles
   - click: a#search # Click an HTML element
   - wait # Wait for a page load to finish
-  - snap: foo.png # Take screenshot of the page
+  - snap: # Take screenshot of the page
+      filename: foo
+      format: png
 ```

 #### Note: Compact and Expanded versions